Tommi2Day/tcping2/README.md

 Tcping2 is a ip probe command line tool, supporting ICMP, TCP and HTTP protocols

 this is a rewritten version of [i3h/tcping](https://github.com/i3h/tcping)

-# Features
+## Features

 - Support ICMP/TCP protocols
-- Support IPv4/IPv6 addresses or IPv4 Only
+- Support resolving hostnames to IPv4/IPv6 addresses or IPv4 Only
 - HTTPTrace
-- Traceroute using mtr (based on system installed mtr, not avaiable on Windows)
+- Traceroute based on a system installed mtr (not available on Windows)
 - Query basic IP information from [https://ifconfig.is](https://ifconfig.is).

-# Installation
+## Installation

 Download latest release binaries from [Github](https://github.com/tommi2day/tcping2) or use go install